"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 Lastly, one study addressed the technical setup required to scale larger groups and collaborative spaces in Social VR.
-Langa et al. \cite{langa2022multiparty} developed a Social VR application for multiparty volumetric meetings, focusing on accessibility and stability for larger groups.
+Langa et al. \cite{langa2022multiparty} developed a VR application for multiparty volumetric meetings, focusing on accessibility and stability for larger groups.
 While their evaluation involved groups of two and four, the system was designed to scale beyond small teams without sacrificing responsiveness or presence.
-Their use of volumetric user representations---captured and rendered in 3D---enabled more lifelike, embodied interactions than traditional avatars, offering a promising direction for realistic and scalable Social VR collaboration \cite{langa2022multiparty}.
+Their use of volumetric user representations---captured and rendered in 3D---enabled more lifelike, embodied interactions than traditional avatars, offering a medium for realistic and scalable Social VR collaboration \cite{langa2022multiparty}.

 In summary, these articles suggest that the most effective Social VR applications do not simply mimic the real world.
 Instead, they introduce new affordances that are not possible to afford in face-to-face meetings---such as view-sharing, spatial partitioning, and adaptable layouts---to support effective collaboration.
-Employing these immersive affordances to augment team members' abilities reflects a core principle in CSCW: designing systems for \textit{beyond being there} by leveraging the unique possibilities of virtual environments rather than constraining them to real-world metaphors.

 \paragraph{Facilitating Interaction through Virtual Tools and Objects.} Articles in this sub-theme examine how virtual tools and manipulable objects enable collaboration in Social VR.
-Unlike traditional online collaboration platforms that rely on screen-based interactions, Social VR allow users to engage with sharedtools using hand movements, gaze direction, and spatial movement, making teamwork feel more tangible and embodied.
-Across the reviewed articles, tools such as pens, whiteboards, 3D models, and laser pointers were not only instrumental to complete tasks but also served a social function, enabling users to coordinate actions, maintain mutual awareness, and collaboratively build shared outcomes \cite{garcia2008enhancing,dey2024social,osborne2023being}.
+Unlike traditional online collaboration platforms that rely on screen-based interactions, Social VR allows users to engage with shared tools using hand movements, gaze direction, and spatial movement, making teamwork feel more tangible and embodied.
+Across the reviewed articles, tools such as pens, whiteboards, 3D models, and laser pointers were not only instrumental to complete tasks but also served a social function, enabling users to coordinate actions, maintain mutual awareness, and collaboratively build shared outcomes \cite{garcia2008enhancing,garcia2019collaborative,dey2024social,osborne2023being,dos2011collaborative,nguyen2017collavr,rasch2024just}.